The below outlines the examination stages of Plan:MK, carried out between April 2018 and February 2019.

 A six-week period of public consultation was held between Wednesday 31 October 2018 and Wednesday 12 December 2018 to provide an opportunity for comments to be made on the schedule of proposed main modifications to the emerging local plan.
 The consultation covered only the following areas of the plan, and not any other aspect:

 - Main Modifications and policies map;

 - The Sustainability Appraisal Report Addendum.

-Following the close of the consultation, all representations received will be sent to the Inspector for his consideration and to assist his final conclusions in preparing his report on the examination.
+Following the close of the consultation, all representations received were sent to the Inspector for his consideration and to assist his final conclusions in preparing his report on the examination.

-The following documents form part of this consultation:
+The following documents formed part of the consultation:

 e) Plan:MK Appendix I Housing Trajectory 1 April 2018 (PDF, 252KB) (MM43 in the Schedule of Main Modifications (2018))